SoftwareAG/c8y-docs/content/reference/smartrest-two-bundle/mqtt-static-templates.md

 <a name="123"></a>
 ##### Get device managed object id (123)

-Trigger sending of the id of the device managed object.
+Retrieve the ID of the device managed object.

 **Example**